Bugs Bunny: Later years

 Bugs returned to the silver screen in Box-Office Bunny (1991).
 This was the first Bugs Bunny cartoon since 1964 to be released in theaters and it was created for Bugs' 50th anniversary celebration.
 It was followed by (Blooper) Bunny, a cartoon that was shelved from theaters, but later premiered on Cartoon Network in 1997 and has since gained a cult following among animation fans for its edgy humor.
-Later that year, Bugs appeared in Yakety Yak, Take it Back, a live-action/animated all-star public service music video produced by Warner Bros.
-Animation for the Take it Back Foundation.
+Later that year, Bugs appeared in Yakety Yak, Take It Back, a live-action animated all-star public service music video produced by Warner Bros.
+Animation for the Take It Back Foundation.
 He also appeared in the logo for Warner Bros.
 Family Entertainment, animated by Bill Waldman.

-In 1996, Bugs and the other Looney Tunes characters appeared in the live-action/animated film, Space Jam, directed by Joe Pytka and starring NBA superstar Michael Jordan.
+In 1996, Bugs and the other Looney Tunes characters appeared in the live-action animated film, Space Jam, directed by Joe Pytka and starring NBA superstar Michael Jordan.
 The film also introduced the character Lola Bunny, who becomes Bugs' new love interest.
 Space Jam received mixed reviews from critics, but was a box office success (grossing over $230 million worldwide).
-The success of Space Jam led to the development of another live-action/animated film, Looney Tunes: Back in Action, released in 2003 and directed by Joe Dante.
+The success of Space Jam led to the development of another live-action animated film, Looney Tunes: Back in Action, released in 2003 and directed by Joe Dante.
 Unlike Space Jam, Back in Action was a box-office bomb, though it did receive more positive reviews from critics.

 In 1997, Bugs appeared on a U.S. postage stamp, the first cartoon to be so honored, beating the iconic Mickey Mouse.
 The stamp is number seven on the list of the ten most popular U.S. stamps, as calculated by the number of stamps purchased but not used.
 The introduction of Bugs onto a stamp was controversial at the time, as it was seen as a step toward the 'commercialization' of stamp art.
 The postal service rejected many designs and went with a postal-themed drawing.
-Avery Dennison printed the Bugs Bunny stamp sheet, which featured "a special ten-stamp design and was the first self-adhesive souvenir sheet issued by the U.S. Postal Service."
+Avery Dennison printed the Bugs Bunny stamp sheet, which featured "a special ten-stamp design and was the first self-adhesive souvenir sheet issued by the United States Postal Service."